• Midterms Resource Hub

 Now more than ever, the organizations serving the people harassed by this administration are most at risk—not just from random cyber attacks, but from surveillance and overreach.

-Hackers and bad actors may use the US midterm elections as a moment to erode nonprofit privacy and independence.
+Attackers and bad faith actors may use the US midterm elections as a moment to erode nonprofit privacy and independence.
 As external communications, social media campaigns, press pitching, visibility at demonstrations and counter protests, and fundraising appeals ramp up in preparation, they'll also increase their scrutiny on advocacy groups.

-We put together this list of resources to help organizations get the information they need to remain resilient, autonomous, and safe to do the work that matters.
+We put together this list of resources to help organizations get the information they need to remain resilient, autonomous, and safe to do the work that matters by protecting their data, staff, donors, and communities.
 We’ll update it periodically, so make sure to check back.

 This year will hold significant challenges.
 Let’s face them together.